Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 By releasing videos of their failed launches, which include detailed annotations of which system failed the SpaceX team is reminding us that success can only be achieved after repeated failures.
 It is part of the process.
 They show us how to fail properly.

-**Q.5.d.** Give an example of a biological experiment you might conduct where using _both_ GFP and your selected fluorescent protein could be useful.
-Describe the experiment in no more than a few sentences.
-Draw upon what you've learned about how fluorescent proteins are expressed using DNA constructs (genes).

 ## (Q6) Which Sector?
 (0 pts)

 **Q.6.** Go to company websites (3 for the problem set) and determine in which "sector" they are situated (D, B, or T) and what do they do: